kevensen/ose2-extra/README.md

 4. Enable app owners to use private SSL certificates by default.

 5. Configure Broker to send logs to rsyslog

+6. Configure the Node and Apache on the node to send logs to rsyslog.

 Remote rsyslog
 ---